A Tough Defense for the Toughest Offenses®

 Charged with Exposing a Minor to Pornography in Utah or Enticement of a Minor over the Internet?
 Call and Schedule a Free Case Evaluation Today!

 No matter how baseless the accusation is, no matter how much evidence points to your innocence, and no matter how pristine your reputation, you risk losing everything if found guilty.
-Our team of criminal defense representation has successfully navigated the court system, allowing us to provide you with the best potential outcome for your case.
+Our team of seasoned criminal defense representation in Salt Lake City has successfully navigated the court system, allowing us to provide you with the best potential outcome for your case.
 Stay calm and contact an experienced Sex Crimes Lawyer in Utah today 801.845.3494 for free, confidential case review.

 Download PDF